 Monthly Chapter Meeting

-This program will be submitted to HRCI and SHRM for their review for recertification credits.
+The program will be submitted to HRCI and SHRM for recertification credits.

 Location: Corporate College East